How to choose manufacturing software for business intelligence

 Money might be the bottom line for manufacturing operations, but it isn't often that supply chain management and financials are discussed in the same breath.
-Financial metrics can nonetheless be a valuable tool for benchmarking supply chain performance,
+Financial metrics can nonetheless be a valuable tool for benchmarking supply chain performance, as outlined in a series of recent reports on supply chain financials by Lora Cecere, founder and CEO of Baltimore-based Supply Chain Insights.

 Supply Chain Insights mined and analyzed financial data from manufacturing organizations for the past year, Cecere explained, to get a snapshot of how this data is and isn't being leveraged throughout the supply chain.
 She found three clear patterns.
 The first is that companies aren't taking the time to look at financial ratios, which may be due to lack of access to the appropriate data.
 "This data hasn't really been in an easy form for people to get at," she said.
 "If they wanted to do a study, they would have to go into manual methods to get the data.
 There wasn't a systematic way to do it."